geryb-bg/gery-web/blog/Lightsaber/Lightsaber prototyping with the Nordic Thingy 52/article.md

 # Lightsaber prototyping with the Nordic Thingy:52

 We're building a lightsaber!!!
-I don't want to give too much away, but a few weeks ago we started with the 3D print...
-I decided that while I wait for all of the components to arrive, I would get started on a prototype.
-Keep an eye out on my blog and my team's [Twitter account](https://twitter.com/bbdatc) for more updates on the complete version.
+I don't want to give too much away, but a few weeks ago we started with the 3D print… I decided that while I wait for all of the components to arrive, I would get started on a prototype.

 Obviously, our lightsaber would have to be wireless, so I thought we could rely on Bluetooth.
-Since I have a Thingy:52 that I haven't played with yet, I thought it would be a great place to start for prototyping our lightsaber.
+Since I have a [Nordic Thingy:52](https://www.nordicsemi.com/Software-and-Tools/Prototyping-platforms/Nordic-Thingy-52) that I haven't played with yet, I thought it would be a great place to start for prototyping our lightsaber.
 It has the four things we need:

 - Lights - because it's in the name
-- Sound - to make it more noticeable
+- Sound - to make it more cooler
 - Button - so it turns off when you drop it (also known as the dead Jedi switch)
 - Accelerometer - so we can detect movement